Baseflow/flutter-geolocator/README.md

 To use this plugin, add `flutter_geolocator` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-> **NOTE:** There is a known issue for integrating swift written plugin into Flutter project created with Objective-C template.
+> **NOTE:** There's a known issue with integrating plugins that use Swift into a Flutter project created with the Objective-C template.
 See issue [Flutter#16049](https://github.com/flutter/flutter/issues/16049) for help on integration.

 ## Permissions